blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 #### Docker Configuration

 Additional configuration is needed for the Docker container to be able to access the `intel_gpu_top` command for GPU stats.
+Three possible changes can be made:
+1. Run the container as privileged.
-Two possible changes need to be made: 1) Adding the `CAP_PERFMON` capability and 2) Setting the `perf_event_paranoid` low enough to allow access to the perfomance event system.
+2. Adding the `CAP_PERFMON` capability.
+3. Setting the `perf_event_paranoid` low enough to allow access to the perfomance event system.

 ##### CAP_PERFMON